 Step 2: Receive Submissions

 We usually get 5-10 good submissions.
 A carnival of ten entries is a bit small, and five seems way too skimpy to me, so I almost always supplement with articles pulled from my blog reader or Twitter feed.
-During the month or two before I’m scheduled to host, I star anything I think carnival readers might enjoy, which gives me more than enough choices to make a good balance of topics.
+During the month before I’m scheduled to host, I mark anything I think carnival readers might enjoy, which gives me more than enough choices to make a good balance of topics.

 Step 3: Sort Out the Spam